Jawaharlal Darda: Political life

 Jawaharlal Darda was a loyal Congressman who rose from District Congress to All India Congress.
 He was elected to the Maharashtra Legislative Council for four times between 1972 & 1995.
 As a senior Maharashtra Minister, he ably handled many portfolios.
 He served as a Minister in the Maharashtra government for 23 years successfully handling the energy, industry, irrigation, health, food & civil supplies, sports, youth affair, textiles, & environment portfolios.
-He ushered the industrial revolution in Maharashtra buy setting up the state industrial development corporation in 1980, and this led to coming up of several projects in Bhandara, Chandrapur, Aurangabad & Nagpur.
+He ushered the industrial revolution in Maharashtra buy setting up the state Maharashtra Industrial Development Corporation (MIDC) in 1980, and this led to coming up of several projects in Bhandara, Chandrapur, Aurangabad & Nagpur.
 He introduced innovation and transparency in the ministries he headed taking the benefit of the government schemes to the common man.
 A politician with vision, his efforts helped open many hospitals & medical colleges in Yavatmal & other parts of Maharashtra and the Government Medical colleges in Nagpur & Mumbai got a face-lift and hospitals here got advanced equipment.
-Darda set up Butibori Industrial Estate near Nagpur tenure as Industries Minister. also during his tenure that the cities of Nashik and Sambhajinagar began to industrialize.
+Darda set up Butibori Industrial area (MIDC), near Nagpur tenure as Industries Minister. also during his tenure that the cities of Nashik and Sambhajinagar began to industrialize.